 The pervasiveness of the shonen genre has led many people to believe that manga consists of never-ending series of 50+ volumes.
 Intimidating, for sure, but that’s not true.
 One of my goals for this beginner’s guide to manga was to include shorter works that lower the barrier of entry.
 Solanin is a two-volume manga about post-college life and what it really means to go after your dreams.

 Josei is the female demographic equivalent to seinen.
-Unlike the previous three categories, there’s a wide variety of subject matter and themes so it’s a little more difficult to pinpoint common traits beyond the target audience.
+Unlike the previous three types of manga, there’s a wide variety of subject matter and themes so it’s a little more difficult to pinpoint common traits beyond the target audience.
 Like seinen, josei features more mature storytelling and franker depictions of relationships and situations.

 A few examples of josei manga: